patterns

 Our team works on the following:

-• Provision of advice to Scottish Ministers, policy leaders, health boards and stakeholders, in areas of data and digital governance within the health and care sector, including privacy, data protection, records management, information assurance, and the management of information and privacy risks.
+• We provide advice to Scottish Ministers, policy leaders, health boards, social care providers and other stakeholders, in the areas of data and digital governance, management and assurance within the health and social care sector.
+Our advice covers privacy, data protection, records management, information assurance, and the management of information and privacy risks.

-• Support to the development of digital solutions for the health sector ensuring all privacy, quality and security elements are considered and set out in Data Protection and other risk assessments and Privacy Notices.
-The Protect Scot app and Covid Status app are good examples of this type of work.
+• We provide support to the development of digital solutions for the health and social care sector, ensuring all privacy, quality and security elements are considered and set out in Data Protection assessments, other risk assessments, and Privacy Notices.
+The Protect Scot app and COVID Status app are good examples of this type of work.

-• Leading on national IG policies and the development of the IG strategic direction for health and care in Scotland through the 2021 Digital Health and Care Strategy and the Data Strategy for Health and Social Care.
+• We lead on national IG policies and the development of the strategic direction for IG in the health and social care sector in Scotland.
+We work through the 2021 Digital Health and Care Strategy and the Data Strategy for Health and Social Care.

-• Supporting research and innovation and wider public sector initiatives through steering groups and Boards.
+• We support research and innovation and wider public sector initiatives through collaboration with steering groups and Boards.

-• Lead on the National IG Plan for health and social care.
+• We lead on developing and enacting the National IG Plan for health and social care.

 The core areas of work